ldethanhoffer/ToxPost/README.md

 ### preprocessing pipeline
 ------------
-To see how the was preprocessed, follow along the preprocessing notebook.
-We can summarize the steps as follows:
+To see how the was preprocessed, follow along the [preprocessing notebook](https://github.com/ldethanhoffer/ToxPost/blob/master/notebooks/preprocessing.ipynb).
+We can summarize the pipeline as follows:
 ```
 1. cleaning each comment: removing numbers, links, stopwords, hyphenation, non ascii-characters etc.
 2. using TfIdf to shrink each comment to a length of at most 60